-Actuate stores iServer system and Encyclopedia volume metadata in schemas in the third-party RDBMS.
-Actuate automatically installs these schemas in the OOTB PostgreSQL RDBMS installation.
-Installation of these schemas in a preexisting PostgreSQL RDBMS or alternative RDBMS, such as Oracle, requires manually running a SQL script containing the appropriate Data Definition Language (DDL) statements.
+Actuate automatically installs the iServer system and Encyclopedia volume schemas in the OOTB PostgreSQL RDBMS installation.
+Installation of these schemas in a pre-existing PostgreSQL RDBMS or alternative RDBMS, such as DB2, Oracle, or SQL Server, requires manually running a SQL script containing the appropriate Data Definition Language (DDL) statements.
 The Installing section of this book contains chapters that provide detailed, step-by-step descriptions on how to perform these operations.